AnyChart/docs.anychart.com/Quick_Start/Modules.md

 The main module, required by all chart types, is [Core](#core), the core of the engine.
 It is included, among other things, in the [Bundle](#bundle) and [Base](#base) modules, so you can also use them instead.

-You should combine the Core module with the modules required by the chart type you are going to create and features you want to add – see the [Chart Modules](#chart_modules) and [Features](#features) sections.
+You should combine the **Core** module with the modules required by the chart type you are going to create and features you want to add – see the [Chart Modules](#chart_modules) and [Features](#features) sections.

-The same applies to Base, but it already includes some chart types.
+The same applies to the **Base** module, but it already includes some chart types.
 You have to reference other modules only if you need to add some chart types that are not included or some features.

-As for Bundle , it includes all other modules except [Extentions](#extentions).
+As for **Bundle**, it includes all other modules except [Extentions](#extentions).

 ## Builder